YungBricoCoop/dev-banner/README.md

 **A simple React component to display a development mode banner.**

-It uses the `process.env.NODE_ENV` variable to determine whether the application is running in a production environment.
-If not, it displays a banner at the top of the page to indicate that the application is in development mode.
+It uses the `isDev` prop to determine whether the application is in development mode.
+You can define the value of `isDev` based on your requirements.
+For example, you can make it depend on the `vite` environment mode or the hostname, or any other condition you can imagine.
+If `isDev` is `true`, it will display a banner at the top of the page to indicate that the application is in development mode.

 ## ✨ Features